Sailing at the 1932 Summer Olympics – Star

 The Star was a sailing event on the Sailing at the 1932 Summer Olympics program in Los Angeles Harbor.
-Seven races were scheduled plus possible tie breakers.
-14 sailors, on 7 boats, from 7 nation competed.
+Seven races were scheduled, plus possible tiebreakers.
+Fourteen sailors, on seven boats, from seven nations competed.

 Race schedule

 Course area and course configuration

 The courses had been well prepared.
 The marks were laid by the United States Lighthouse Service in the form of large Government.
 Visiting yachts were kept at a safe distance from the racing boats by the US Coast Guard.
 Tows were arranged by the US Navy to and from Los Angeles Harbor to the race area.
-The Star sailed outside the breakwater.
+The Star event took place outside the breakwater.